What impact will iOS14 and SKAdnetwork have on your Snapchat Ads campaigns?

 It’s hard to fully prepare without an understanding of how Snapchat are reacting to iOS14, however, here’s a couple of things to start thinking about:

-- View-through attribution and performance: Much like the other social channels we’ve covered, you will likely lose view-through attribution for Snapchat ads.
+- Fluctuating performance: Much like the other social channels we’ve covered, you will likely lose view-through attribution for Snapchat ads.
 This means that when Apple implements these changes the perceived performance of Snapchat will drop because their impact is better further up the funnel.
-However, media mix modelling will be able to help you regain some visibility and give credit back to channels like Snapchat.
+However, probabilistic modelling will be able to help you regain some visibility and give credit back to channels like Snapchat.
 Equally, we’d expect Snapchat’s algorithms, like others, to require a learning period after these changes.
 Performance will fluctuate in the short-term and this means that if you can move campaign budget to Android in the short-term to hit performance metrics then do.

 It’s hard to estimate what the impact of these iOS14 changes will be on Snapchat campaigns without much information.
-However, we would assume that many of the same constraints you will face with Facebook and Twitter campaigns are going to be similar with your Snapchat campaigns.
+However, we would assume that many of the same constraints you will face with Facebook and Twitter campaigns are going to be relevant for Snapchat campaigns.

 P.S.
 Don’t forget you can get more detail that we’ve put together by media channel using these links: